JEJodesty/edX_student_analysis/README.md

 ######B. Determine browser event phenomena that affects student outcomes, by determining significant features for model performance, and through exploratory data analysis.

-#####Goal.
-Enable educators to make more informed descision to improve student performance by providing actionable insights about student performance
+######Goal: Enable educators to make more informed descision to improve student performance by providing actionable insights about student performance

 #####Value of Analysis:
 * Provide individualized feedback that will optimize their study habits.